 Creditors and lenders provide the credit bureaus with your personal information that is associated with your account.
 Sometimes an error can be as simple as a data entry mistake when the account was created.
 Other times, the error may be more serious, like a fraudulent account created in your name.

 When reviewing your personal information section, carefully review all the details about your personal information to ensure it is accurate.
+It is all this information combined that makes up your credit score.

 Errors to Look for in Your Personal Information Section